Edelman (firm): Saudi PR

-Edelman and Saudi Arabia have contracts worth about $9.6 million (£7.9m) signed over the last four years.
-Freedom House has named the Kingdom as one of the “worst of the worst” countries globally as far as human rights, political and civil liberties are concerned.
-Reportedly, during the time of Jamal Khashoggi’s murder, one of the many PR firms to help Saudi Arabia work on its global reputation was Edelman.
-The firm received or contracted $9.6 million in fees from the agencies and companies controlled by the Gulf regime, as per US Department of Justice filing documents published by watchdog group OpenSecrets.
+The firm has provided services to the government of Saudi Arabia.
+Edelman and Saudi Arabia have contracts worth about $9.6 million (£7.9m) signed over the four years up to 2022.
+Freedom House has named the Kingdom as one of the "worst of the worst" countries globally as far as human rights, political and civil liberties are concerned.
+During the time of Jamal Khashoggi's murder, Edelman was one of the many PR firms to help Saudi Arabia work on its global reputation.
+The firm received or contracted $9.6 million in fees from the agencies and companies controlled by the Gulf regime, according to US Department of Justice filing documents published by watchdog group OpenSecrets.